dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 ---

 <p>
-Over the years of blogging I have learned many lessons.
-The following are the ones that I return to when my writing has lost its way.
+Over the years of writing posts for this blog I have gathered lots of lessons.
+The following are the ones that I return to when my posts have lost their way.
 </p>

 <b>1.
 Why do you want to write a blog?</b>

-Large amount of time and energy go into into writing a blog and therefore it is important to be clear about the motivation it.
-Motivation can range from communicating the development of a business to establishing the author as a 'thought leader' about a particular subject.
+A large amount of time and energy go into into writing a blog.
+Therefore it is important to be clear about why you are doing it.
+It can range from developing a customer base for your business to establishing yourself as a 'thought leader'.
+Or, as is in my case, having some fun.

 <b>2.
 Who is the target audience?</b>

-It is important to identify the target audience - the people who are going to regularly read the blog.
-There is nothing worse than spending hours producing a post that isn't going to be read!
+You must identify the target audience - the people who are going to want to read your posts.
+What helps me to identify the the target reader is to have a picture in mind of the reader.
+For example, they maybe working in a busy office, mid career, possibly a team leader and thinking about their next job.
+Or it could be the owner of a small SME struggling with innovating new products.
+It is dispiriting than spending hours producing a post that isn't going to be read by anyone!

 <b>3.
 Why would the target audience want to read the blog?</b>

-What is the subject, or subjects, that the target audience are going to find interesting.
-How will the subject, or subjects, be used by the target audience, for example will it inform their business decisions?
+What is the subject(s) that the target audience are going to find interesting.
+How will the subject(s) be used by the target audience, for example will it inform their business decisions?

 <b>4.
 How will the target audience find the blog?</b>

-Which communication channels will be used to promote the blog e.g. Twitter, recommendations by other bloggers, Search Engine Optimisation ( SEO ), targeting specific groups with tailored e-mails etc.
+Which communication channels will be used to promote the blog e.g. Twitter, recommendations by other bloggers, Search Engine Optimisation ( SEO ), targeting specific groups with tailored e-mails etc?

 <b>5.
 What frequency should the posts be published?</b>

 Everybody is busy and therefore how often will the target audience want to take a few minutes out to read the blog i.e once a week, once a month?
-Take into account the amount of time it will take to write a post and not churn them out too frequently so that the quality reduces - they need to remain fresh!
+Take into account the amount of time it will take to write a post and not churn them out too frequently so that the quality reduces - they must remain fresh.

 <b>6.
 What format should the blogs take? </b>

-The format needs to make reading the blog as easy as possible, for example what will be the best mix of graphics and text?
-The type of blogs that I am interested in is of the written form.
-However, many bloggers use videos which will require a different set of skills.
+The format needs to make reading the blog as easy as possible.
+For example what will be the best mix of graphics and text?
+However, many bloggers use videos which will require a different set of skills than the written word.

 <b>7.
 What style should the blog have?</b>